 “Securing the best financing was paramount for all shareholders.
 But now we must ensure that we build smart and cost efficiently.
 The great upside value secured with the financing we have obtained must now be protected during the build phase.
 The Almonty team is first and foremost a five-generation operational team and this will serve all shareholders well in maximizing the funding and value we have secured.

 Our approach has always been to analyze if we can do things better and more cost effectively; to make every dollar count.
 During the whole build process and into operations we will continue to constantly look to remain lean and efficient.
 We now start an 18-month journey of construction and transition.”

 Follow Us - Stay in touch and up to date:

-The official execution and commencement of the road and river diversion project has begun at the Sangdong Mine site in Korea.
-Monthly meetings are now being conducted with local residents in order to provide updates on what is happening at the site, and to take any questions/comments they may have.
+The road and river diversion project has been completed at the Sangdong Mine site in Korea.
+Monthly meetings have been conducted with local residents in order to provide updates on what is happening at the site, and to take any questions/comments they had.

 The principal business of Toronto, Canada-based Almonty Industries Inc. is the mining, processing and shipping of tungsten concentrate from its Los Santos Mine in western Spain and its Panasqueira mine in Portugal as well as the development of its Sangdong tungsten mine in Gangwon Province, South Korea and the development of the Valtreixal tin/tungsten project in north western Spain.